Public Infrastructure Investments for Space Market Development: An application to crewed space stations

 The economic architecture choices regarding shared infrastructure stem from the separability of space station functions.
 Space stations provide two distinct types of capabilities: core functions that every crewed station requires, and habitat functions that differentiate market offerings.
 Core functions include life support systems capable of sustaining crew between resupply missions, power generation and distribution, command and data handling, and docking capabilities for crew and cargo vehicles.
 These systems must meet stringent safety and performance requirements regardless of the station's intended market---a facility serving government researchers needs the same fundamental life support capabilities as one targeting commercial customers.\footnote{The Environmental Control and Life Support System (ECLSS) on the ISS currently performs at about 42\% O$_2$ recovery from CO$_2$ air loop closure \citep{nasa_benefits_2022}.
-A station aimed at long-duration research missions may require higher recovery rates than one serving short-duration tourists, but both need reliable life support systems.} Habitat functions, by contrast, determine what activities crew can perform: research laboratories, manufacturing facilities, recreational amenities, or specialized equipment deployment capabilities.
-A crewed station operator targeting pharmaceutical research will invest differently in habitat capabilities than one serving space tourism, but both require identical core infrastructure to keep humans alive and connected to Earth.
+A station aimed at long-duration research missions may require higher recovery rates than one serving short-duration tourists, but both need reliable life support systems.} Habitat functions, by contrast, determine what activities crew can perform: research laboratories, manufacturing facilities, recreational amenities, or other specialized capabilities.
+A crewed station operator targeting pharmaceutical research will invest differently in habitat capabilities than one serving space tourism, but both require similar core infrastructure to keep humans alive and connected to Earth.
+The core functions represent foundational infrastructure---essential prerequisites without which crewed operations cannot occur---while habitat capabilities represent enabling infrastructure that expands opportunities for service differentiation.
 This functional separation creates a natural opportunity for shared infrastructure investment, where the public agency provides essential core capabilities that all operators need, while private firms differentiate their offerings through specialized habitat modules.
+This parallels the Space Situational Awareness case: the tracking catalog is foundational infrastructure, and value-added analytics are how Space Situational Awareness providers differentiate their offerings.